MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 - Many native browser elements behave quite unpredictably and it's very hard to set them correctly.
 There has to be a layer above them to protect the app developer.
    - _"Did you know #456: [Setting element attributes is order-sensitive](https://github.com/seed-rs/seed/issues/335)?"_

-Now I'll show you examples with a new Zoon API with explanations how they corresponds with the notes above.
+Now I'll show you 4 examples with a new Zoon API and explain how they work.
+Then we'll discuss how the API corresponds with the notes above.

+## Example 1

 ```rust
 use zoon::*;